-T-Mobile’s long-elusive deal with Sprint could beef up Bellevue company against industry’s two giants
+T-Mobile deal with Sprint could beef up Bellevue firm against industry’s two giants

 The Bellevue telecom company is once again in talks to merge with rival Sprint, and the third time could be the charm.
 A combined company would have more than 127 million customers, putting it within spitting distance of the industry’s top two, Verizon and AT&T.

-T-Mobile and Sprint have reversed positions in the four years since they first they attempted to combine in 2014.
+T-Mobile and Sprint have reversed positions in the four years since they first attempted to combine in 2014.

-Then, Sprint was the country’s third largest wireless carrier, and T-Mobile’s parent company Deutsche Telekom was eager to offload its U.S. arm.
+Then, Sprint was the country’s third-largest wireless carrier, and T-Mobile’s parent company Deutsche Telekom was eager to offload its U.S. arm.
 But that deal faced an uphill battle with federal regulators and was eventually abandoned, leaving T-Mobile’s future uncertain.

-Defying the odds, the company hired an aggressive chief executive, John Legere, launched competitive marketing campaigns and went on to leapfrog Sprint to take the No. 3 spot.
+Defying the odds, the company hired an aggressive chief executive, John Legere, launched competitive marketing campaigns and went on to leapfrog Sprint to take the No. 3 spot in the U.S.

 If the deal goes through this time and survives regulatory scrutiny, it would be Deutsche Telekom doing the buying, and it’s almost certain that T-Mobile’s magenta brand would be the one to persist.

 The deal could be worth $24 billion, according to Bloomberg, and would value Sprint shares at $6.10.
-The company’s shares closed at $6.50 Friday.
+The company’s shares closed at $6.50 on Friday.

 T-Mobile’s headquarters in Bellevue, and its 5,500 employees, would likely face layoffs from the reduction of sales and marketing teams that comes with nearly every merger, said Chetan Sharma, a closely watched industry consultant based in Issaquah.